• Nov 21, 2025

 • Proof of legal existence (certificate of incorporation)

-• Proof of registered and physical address, etc.
+• Proof of registered address.

-• Audited financial statements if necessary, i.e. if enhanced due diligence is needed
+• Audited financial statements if necessary, i.e., if enhanced due diligence is needed

-Beneficiaries are those who directly or indirectly own more than 25% (in some jurisdictions, 10-20%) of the company or otherwise exercise significant control over it.
+UBOs are those who directly or indirectly own more than 25% (in some jurisdictions, 10-20%) of the company or otherwise exercise significant control over it.
 The following documents need to be provided for verification of such individuals:

-• Proof of identity, i.e. national identity card or passport
+• Proof of identity, i.e., national identity card or passport

-• Proof of address, i.e. utility bill or bank statement not older than three months
+• Proof of address, i.e,. utility bill or bank statement, not older than three months

-• Declaration of trust, etc.
+• Proof of ownership, i.e., shareholder or UBO registry, Declaration of trust, etc.

 For companies operating in or associated with high-risk jurisdictions identified by FATF, Enhanced Due Diligence (EDD) is mandatory.
 It requires a deeper analysis of ownership structures and business relationships, along with continuous monitoring of their activities.

-1. Understanding the nature and purpose of the proposed business relationship
+✅Understanding the nature and purpose of the proposed business relationship

 This is to assess whether the intended relationship is in line with the company’s expectations and has a meaningful basis for ongoing monitoring.